 At the same time, in an urban area where school arts programs are disappearing, the Project is a resource for children and a point of hope for the future.
 We have faith that string education can flourish in our community and in our schools with teamwork, advocacy and grassroots support.

 String Project @ Wayne is a member of the National String Project Consortium.
-We are supported in part by grants from the NAMM Foundation, the D'Addario Foundation, and WSU's Office of the Vice President for Research.
+We are supported in part by grants from the the D'Addario Foundation, the Hitachi Foundation, and WSU's Office of the Vice President for Research.